Licensing International to Unveil Diversity and Inclusion Study FindingsLicensing International to Unveil Diversity and Inclusion Study Findings

 Women make up 51 percent of the global population, yet 24 percent of member organization chief executive officers are female, compared with 76 percent who are male.

 “The findings of this study bear out what I think we all already know – there is work to be done when it comes to ensuring inclusivity and equal representation across our industry,” says Maura Regan, president, Licensing International.
 “This is a moral and a business imperative.
-Our goal is to provide the leaders of our industry with the knowledge and tools they need to take action and change the status
+Our goal is to provide the leaders of our industry with the knowledge and tools they need to take action and change the status quo.
+Sharing the findings of our research is just the first step in that process.”

 The full results of the survey will be presented by the Geena Davis Institute on Gender in Media at Mount Saint Mary’s University in a free webinar on Monday, Aug.
 3 at 9 a.m.
 PDT/12 p.m.
 EDT.
 The event will also include a discussion about the path forward with experts and corporate leaders.
 Licensing International’s new Diversity & Inclusion Toolkit will be made available after the event and is also being shared with a number of other related trade associations.